 In any case, the good news is, depending on the OS platform that you are using, there are powerful software multimedia players (VLC, KMPlayer, MPLayer etc) that give you the ability to manually adjust the sync (video or audio) setting, thus you can enjoy the multimedia files without such issues.

-‘Avidemux’ supports multiple operating systems, therefore you don’t have to be a Windows user to do it either.
-Plus, it also supports lots of multimedia codecs and container formats (MP4, MKV, AVI etc), thus, you will be able to fix a lot of different file types too.
+‘Avidemux’ also supports multiple operating systems, therefore you don’t have to be only a Windows user to use it either.
 So if you’re having lip-sync errors in one of your multimedia files, then you can try the below ‘Steps’ for a possible fix.
+While the results are not always guaranteed, ‘Avidemux’ has a good track record.
+If this method fails, then I’ve added another method that guarantees results in most situations at the end of the article as well.

 First of all, go to this page, download the package and install it (it has pre-built packages for Windows, Mac OS X and GNU/Linux).